 The beginner ideas are easy to follow with a class.
 And I’m so excited to share this class that makes about the best birthday or holiday present!
 It’s something you can gift your kids that will teach them a skill they can enjoy the rest of their life!

 We found a really great watercolor class for kids that’s super affordable, and teaches painting skills kids can easily pick up and use.
-For under $30 there are eight lessons, which walk kids through supplies, paintings, and watercolor techniques for kids.
+It’s $29 for the full course and you can get 15% off with promo code: Camille15.
+It’s a great deal for under $30; there are eight lessons, which walk kids through supplies, paintings, and watercolor techniques for kids.

 There’s also a Simplified Watercolor Class for Adults that I think would make a really great date night!
 Older teens would likely enjoy and a learn a lot from this class too.